-On the south side of Royal Palm Yacht and Country Club is the Deerfield Island Park, a 54-acre triangular-shaped island bordered by the Intracoastal, the Hillsboro Canal and Royal Palm’s canals.
+Deerfield Island Park is a 54-acre island bordered by the Intracoastal Waterway, the Hillsboro Canal and Royal Palm Yacht Club.

-There is a small marina on the south side of the island along the Hillsboro Canal where you can pull your yaks up onto the floating docks.
-These docks are not exactly kayak-friendly, being designed for motorboats, so be careful when you disembark.
+There is a small marina on the south side of the island, along the Hillsboro Canal, where you can pull your kayaks and paddleboards onto the floating docks.
+These docks are designed for motorboats, so use care.

 There are picnic tables and a small shelter, or you can just picnic on the grass near the marina.